 “China is in the heart, Jack.”Egg Shen, Big Trouble in Little China

 Crowds begin line along Charing Cross road.
 A cold wind whips around.
 London Chinese New Year starts with a parade. it doesn’t start on time.
 Spots of rain began to fall.
 I’m starting to wonder if it’s been called off due to the weather.
 Do dragons like the cold?

 I hear it first.
 Bright notes fill the dull frigid air.
 Like the rolling roar of thunder or possibly of dragons, the sound reaches me first before I see.
 There’s no sign yet of the parade.
 People perk up and watch the road intently.
 Marshals urgently wave people back.
 Wouldn’t be good to get eaten by the dragons.
 I hope they’ve been fed…

 Finally, I see.
 First light.
 A dragon’s dawn.
 Colourful banners whip around excitedly.
 Along the road, they march in a rainbow of colour – reds and golds rule.
 At the head, they hold a banner that reads, ”Kung Hei Fat Choi” – A Chinese New Year Greeting.
 Just behind the vanguard are dragons…

 Dragons in London!
 They weave and bob and snake through the streets of London.
 They duck and dive to the heartbeat of drums.
 Dragon mouths bite the frosty air.
 Drums beat in time.
 Closer and closer they come, children reach excitedly.

 The parade passes in a dream of music, marchers, and colourful floats gliding along.
 There is even a bedecked double-decker resplendent in Chinese banners.
 Rats and waving pandas spin and march in time to the music.
 There are dancers wearing thin silks twirl and I wonder how cold they must be.
 But it’s the dragons I’m here to see and they don’t disappoint.
 The green dragon is the last to come.
 It’s coils and spirals high into the grey sky.

 And then it’s all over.
 The dragons are gone with the fading of the drums.
 The streets are drained of colour and grey again.
 A cold wind whips around playfully.
 “China is in the heart, jack.”
-For a little while, it’s in mine too.
+For a little while, China is in mine too.

 A London Chinese New Year Concert